Böd of Gremista: History

-It was the birthplace of Arthur Anderson, co-founder of Peninsular and Oriental Steam Navigation Company, (now P&O).
+It was the birthplace of Arthur Anderson, co-founder of P&O.

-The building fell into disrepair but was restored with grants provided by P&O and the UK Government in 1970, the first phase being completed in 1976.
+The building fell into disrepair but was restored with grants provided by P&O and the Government of the United Kingdom in 1970, the first phase being completed in 1976.
 It opened as a museum in 1987, was acquired by the Shetland Museums Service in 1991 and was run as a community museum by the Shetland Amenity Trust.
 The exhibition included period furnishings and other artefacts together with displays on fishing and the life of Anderson.
 In 2017 the building was a Shetland textile museum run by a board of trustees and exhibited Shetland textiles from 1800s to the present day including wool, jumpers, Fair Isle, lace, rugs and weaving.

+Description

+The building is tall and finished with harling.
+The windows have shutters to the exterior.
+There are two storeys with an attic; the upper storey is divided into two rooms, as is the attic.
+The main door is to the east face, placed asymmetrically, and accesses the kitchen.
+A second door on the north face leads to a room where salt was stored.